jrnl-org/jrnl/docs/security.md

 ### zsh

-You can disable history logging for jnrl by adding this to your `~/.zshrc`
+You can disable history logging for jrnl by adding this to your `~/.zshrc`
 file:

 ``` sh